Willie Nile

-Willie Nile (born Robert Noonan; June 7, 1948) is an American singer-songwriter.
+Willie Nile (born Robert Anthony Noonan; June 7, 1948) is an American singer-songwriter.

 In 1980, Nile released his self-titled debut album.
 His early career was interrupted by various problems, but he eventually returned to recording and performing in the US and Europe, establishing himself as a singer-songwriter.

 Early life

 Born in Buffalo, New York, into what he called "a gregarious Irish Catholic family".
 He grew up with two older brothers who played piano, and a mother who "used to always have music in the house.
 Whether it was classical or big band or popular hits of the times, something was always playing."
 His grandfather ran an orchestra in Buffalo and was a vaudeville pianist who played with Bill "Bojangles" Robinson and Eddie Cantor.

 Nile studied philosophy at the University at Buffalo and lived in Greenwich Village while beginning his music career.
 He contracted pneumonia and wrote songs while he spent a year recuperating.
 Afterward, he began frequenting such clubs as CBGB, where he saw performers including Patti Smith, Television, the Ramones, and Talking Heads.